triton-inference-server/server/docs/client.rst

 gets stable results.
 The perf\_client then increases the load level and measures again.
 This repeats until the perf\_client reaches one of the specified limits: either the maximum latency value is reached or the maximum concurrency value is reached.
+To determine stable results perf\_client uses average request latency unless the --percentile flag is specified.
+If the --percentile flag is specified, perf\_client will stabilize the results based on that confidence level.
+For example, if --percentile=99 is used the results will be stabilized using the 99-th percentile request latency.

 To use perf\_client you must first have a running inference server that is serving one or more models.
 The perf\_client application works